When Physical Layer Key Generation Meets RIS: Opportunities, Challenges, and Road Ahead: Challenges in RIS for PLKG Scheme

 \subsubsection{Setup}

 For this experiment setup, the Alice-Bob transmitter pair is placed in a static indoor environment, where channel fading is varying slowly and there are few scatterers.
-Alice and Bob are at fixed locations and the distance between Alice and Bob is about $1.5$ m.
-In order to compare it to the case without RIS, we first collect $20000$ frames in the Alice-Bob pair and refer to as DATA 1.
-Next, by setting the RIS switch speed to be $100$ ms/time, we extract one frame every ten frames and record it in the PC terminal.
-Then, we take $20000$ frames in $2000$ seconds and represent it as DATA 2.
+Alice and Bob are at fixed locations and the distance between Alice and Bob is about 1.5 m.
+In order to compare it to the case without RIS, we first collect 20,000 frames in the Alice-Bob pair and refer to as DATA 1.
+Next, by setting the RIS reconfiguration speed to be 100 ms/time, we extract one frame every ten frames and record 20,000 frames on the PC terminal which is referred as DATA 2.